SV2A Binders

 How do SV2A binders work?

-Normally, brain cells talk to each other using electrical signals and chemicals called neurotransmitters.
+Normally, brain cells talk to each other using chemicals called neurotransmitters.
 Neurotransmitters are chemical messengers in the brain.
 Because epilepsy seizures are caused by nerve cells over-firing, changing neurotransmitter release and limiting excitatory neurotransmitter stimulation can stop or reduce seizures.1,2

 SV2A is a protein found in neurons, or brain cells, and is involved in regulating neurotransmitter release in the brain.
 Neurons use a variety of neurotransmitters to work.
-Research shows that SV2A binders work to reduce seizures by changing how neurotransmitters are released and signal.
+Research shows that SV2A binders work to reduce seizures by changing how neurotransmitters work.
 Doctors do not fully understand how.1,2

 Examples